Tyraeis/ultimate-tictactoe-ai/README.md

 To run, just run `cargo run --release` in the project root.
 The `release` flag is suggested to improve the speed of the program, which in turn improves the performance of the AI.

 # Configuration
 Currently, there is no configuration file (I plan to add this at some point in the future).
-If you want to adjust the lenght of time given to the AI, modify the `AI_TURN_TIME` constant in `src/main.rs`.
+If you want to adjust the length of time given to the AI, modify the `AI_TURN_TIME` constant in `src/main.rs`.
 The `HUMAN_PLAYER` constant can also be set to `false` to make the AI play against itself.